-What more is there to believing in God beyond believing that God exists, on this non-reductive view?.
-To believe in God is to make a practical commitment—the kind involved in trusting God, or, trusting in God.
-(The root meaning of the Greek pistis, ‘faith’, is ‘trust’.)
-This, then, is a model of faith as trust—but of trust not simply in the sense of an affective state of confidence, but in the sense of an action.
-On this fiducial model of faith, the volitional component of faith takes central place, with the cognitive component entailed by it.
-The fiducial model is widely identified as Protestant.
-Swinburne, for example, calls it the ‘Lutheran’ model, and defines it thus: ‘the person of faith does not merely believe that there is a God (and believe certain propositions about him)—he trusts Him and commits himself to Him’ (2005, 142).
-Yet, as noted earlier, Aquinas takes the ultimate object of faith to be God, ‘the first reality’, and, furthermore, understands ‘formed’ faith as trusting commitment to God, motivated by, and directed towards, love of God as one’s true end (see Summa Theologiae 2a2ae, 4, 3; O'Brien 1974, 123–7).
-It is true that Aquinas attributes faith to the devils—but this ‘faith’ amounts only to their belief that what the Church teaches is the truth, arrived at not by grace but ‘forced from them’ reluctantly by ‘the acumen of their natural intelligence’ (Summa Theologiae 2a2ae, 5, 2; O'Brien 1974, 155 & 157).
-So Aquinas’s account of ‘saving’ faith is also a fiducial model.
+On a fiducial model, having faith in God is making a practical commitment—the kind involved in trusting God, or, trusting in God.
+(The root meaning of the Greek pistis, ‘faith’, is ‘trust’ (see Morgan 2015).)
+On such a model, faith’s active, practical component takes central place, though a cognitive component may be presupposed by it.
+Swinburne calls it the ‘Lutheran’ model, and defines it thus: ‘the person of faith does not merely believe that there is a God (and believe certain propositions about him)—he trusts Him and commits himself to Him’ (2005, 142).
+Yet, as noted earlier, Aquinas too takes the ultimate object of faith to be God, ‘the first reality’, and, furthermore, understands ‘formed’ faith as trusting commitment to God, motivated by, and directed towards, love of God as one’s true end (see Summa Theologiae 2a2ae, 4, 3; Aquinas , 123–7).
+It is true that Aquinas allows that the devils have faith in a certain sense, but this ‘faith’ amounts only to their belief that what the Church teaches is the truth, arrived at not by grace but ‘forced from them’ reluctantly by ‘the acumen of their natural intelligence’ (Summa Theologiae 2a2ae, 5, 2; Aquinas , 155 & 157).
+Aquinas’s account of ‘saving’ faith is thus also a fiducial model.

 The venture of trust

+Conceptually fundamental to trust is the notion of a person (or persons)—the truster—trusting in some agent or agency—the trustee—for some (assumedly) favourable outcome (though what the trustee is trusted for is often only implicit in the context).
 Trust involves a venture; so too—it is widely agreed—does faith.
 So, if faith is trust, the venture of faith might be presumed to be the type of venture implicated in trust.
 A venture is an action that places the agent and outcomes of concern to the agent significantly beyond the agent’s own control.
 Trust implies venture.
 When we trust we commit ourselves to another’s control, accepting—and, when necessary, co-operating as ‘patient’—with the decisions of the trustee.
 Venturing in trust is usually assumed to be essentially risky, making oneself vulnerable to adverse outcomes or betrayal.
-(Swinburne makes the point this way: ‘To trust someone is to act on the assumption that she will do for you what she knows that you want or need, when the evidence gives some reason for supposing that she may not and where there will be bad consequences if the assumption is false’ (2005, 143).
-Annette Baier puts it somewhat differently, taking trust to involve ‘accepted vulnerability to another’s possible but not expected ill will (or lack of good will) toward one’ (Baier 1986, 234).)
+Swinburne makes the point this way: ‘To trust someone is to act on the assumption that she will do for you what she knows that you want or need, when the evidence gives some reason for supposing that she may not and where there will be bad consequences if the assumption is false’ (2005, 143).
+Annette Baier makes no requirement for evidence that the trustee may prove untrustworthy, but nevertheless takes trust to involve ‘accepted vulnerability to another’s possible but not expected ill will (or lack of good will) toward one’ (Baier 1986, 235, our emphasis).
 Accordingly, it seems sensible to hold that one should trust only with good reason.
 But if, as is plausible, good reason to trust requires sufficient evidence of the trustee’s trustworthiness, reasonable trust appears both to have its venturesomeness diminished and, at the same time, to become more difficult to achieve than we normally suppose.
-For we often lack adequate—or even, any—evidence of a trustee’s trustworthiness in advance of our venture, yet in many such cases we suppose that our trust is entirely reasonable.
+For we often lack adequate—or even, any—evidence of a trustee’s trustworthiness in advance of our venture, yet in many such cases we suppose that our trust is reasonable (see, for example, Adams 1987).
 But, if adequate evidence of trustworthiness is not required for reasonable trust, how is reasonable trust different from ‘blind’ trust?

 Defending doxastic venture by analogy with interpersonal trust?